irods-contrib/irods-cloud-browser/irods-cloud-frontend/README.md

 ### backend-build
     $gulp backend-build
 Builds the back-end build directory from the files in the front end developing directory (irods-cloud-frontend/app).
 JS & CSS files are concatanated and minified.
+After, a .WAR file is created and saved in the /build directory.

 ### backend-refresh
     $gulp backend-refresh